sfc-gh-drichert/sap_llm_analyst/README.md

 # SAP LLM ANALYST DEMO

-1. Copy/Past and run all these in a Snowflake Worksheet.
+1. Copy/Paste and run all these in a Snowflake Worksheet.
 This will setup the git connection, fetch the repository and will run the setup.sql script to setup the RAW layer.
-It will also creat the Notebook to be run
+It will also create the Notebook to be run.

 ```sql